 1. Don’t be a wallflower

-As a new nurse, you might feel overwhelmed, nervous, and excited by the whirlwind of new experiences you get thrown into.
-Part of the initial discomfort when starting your first nursing job is the multitude of new faces around you every shift – nurses, doctors, pharmacists, physical therapists, nutritionists, unit secretary, housekeeping staff, and management!
+Part of the discomfort when starting your first nursing job comes from the multitude of new faces around you – nurses, doctors, pharmacists, physical therapists, nutritionists, the unit secretary, housekeeping staff, and management!

-You might be wondering how you’ll ever start to break the ice and fit in with so many new coworkers.
-It’s pretty simple - just introduce yourself.
-Try not to convince yourself that an introduction isn’t necessary; just because someone looks busy doesn’t mean they won’t remember you.
+You might be wondering how you’ll ever break the ice and fit in with so many new coworkers.
+It’s pretty simple: Just introduce yourself.
+Try not to convince yourself an introduction isn’t necessary.
+Just because someone looks busy doesn’t mean they won’t remember you.
 Honestly, people are probably wondering who you are, too!

 The sooner you introduce yourself, the easier it becomes to feel more comfortable with your new unit.
-Most people will gladly take a few minutes to receive your introduction and may even offer to help you as you transition into your new role (insert *sigh of relief*).
+Most people will gladly take a few minutes to receive your introduction, and they may even offer to help you as you transition into your nursing practice (insert *sigh of relief*).

 2. Have a “go-to” crew

-You’ll not only grow a strong personal and professional bond with them but, you’ll become a much stronger nurse as you proactively seek guidance throughout your first year.
+You’ll not only grow a strong personal and professional bond with them but, you’ll also become a much stronger nurse as you proactively seek guidance throughout the first year of your nursing career.

 3. ASK QUESTIONS

 Yes, it is in bold letters.
-Yes, it is in all CAPITALS.
+Yes, it is in all CAPS.
 Yes, you have heard it a thousand times before.

 The most dangerous thing you can do for your professional license and your patients is to not ask questions.
-As healthcare continues to change and you continue to grow professionally, chances are that ‘asking questions’ will never end.
+As healthcare continues to change and you continue to grow as a healthcare professional, chances are that ‘asking questions’ will never end.

 No matter how ‘stupid’ you think it might sound, there’s truly no such thing as a question you shouldn’t ask.

 For example, an experienced nurse may pass you in the hall and ask something like, “will you help suction my patient in 14?”
-While she thinks her questions is direct and to the point, you, on the other hand, are freaking out with unanswered questions,
+While she thinks her question is direct and to the point, you, on the other hand, are freaking out with unanswered questions:

 Two important tips for new nurses: